-The Fairmont Banff Springs Hotel in Alberta, Canada, has been welcoming guests for over 125 years.
-The Castle of Rockies as its fondly known, has seen many guests pass through its doors, some famous and some royal, but guests of another kind still walk its halls…
+The Fairmont Banff Springs Hotel in Alberta, Canada, has welcomed guests for over 125 years.
+The Castle of the Rockies, as it’s fondly known, has seen many guests pass through its doors, some famous and some royal, but guests of another kind still walk its halls…

 Ghosts of Banff Springs Hotel

 During the construction of the original wooden hotel, there was a significant error from the contractor.
 A room was built with no windows or doors, which wasn’t even shared with the hotel owner.

 The room was only discovered after a fire broke out in 1926.
 Since then, apparitions are often seen roaming the hall outside this room.

 This room was reportedly the scene of a tragic murder of a family.
 Its door has since been bricked up and made to look like the rest of the wall in the hallway.

 Guests have reported seeing apparitions outside this room, possibly members of the family that were reported to have been murdered here.